-ECONorthwest developed this Community Investment Strategy in collaboration with the City of John Day.
-The U.S. Economic Development Administration and Business Oregon provided funding for this project.
+ECONorthwest developed this Comprehensive Economic Development Strategy in collaboration with the City of John Day.
+Funding for this project was provided by the U.S. Economic Development Administration (Federal Award Identification No. ED18SEA3020015) and Oregon Business Development Department (LEOF-19-01).
 We would also like to thank the individuals of the Project Advisory Committee.